 - Another student has 12 remaining W-Limit Hours and is currently taking five 3-credit courses.
 The student would like to withdraw from all courses but lacks approved extenuating circumstances, and thus must choose at least one course in which to stay enrolled.

 Students who are unable to withdraw from a course but stop attending the course will be assigned a grade by the instructor for partial work.

 WITHDRAWAL FOR EXTENUATING CIRCUMSTANCES

 Students who experience serious extenuating circumstances (personal or medical crisis or military deployment) may request a withdrawal for extenuating circumstances.
 The Dean of Students Office is responsible for developing and communicating standards and procedures in conjunction with the Colleges that govern these decisions (see UNC Charlotte Academic Procedure: Cancellation of Enrollment and Effects of Withdrawal from Courses).
 The student must submit the request during the term the crisis begins.
 If approved, a grade of WE will be recorded for each course.
-Courses marked WE do not count in GPA or Tuition Surcharge calculations, but do count in attempted hour calculations.
+Courses marked WE do not count in GPA calculations, but do count in attempted hour calculations.
 If not approved, the student may appeal to the appropriate office (see UNC Charlotte Academic Procedure: Cancellation of Enrollment and Effects of Withdrawal from Courses).

 Undergraduate Students Only: Undergraduate students who withdraw under approved extenuating circumstances will receive “WE” grades that do not count against their 16-hour limit.